Grad Program Funding

 - Online Course Option: These courses have all their resources provided so there is $0 provided to the parent for curriculum purchases.

-- Individualized/Hybrid Course Option: These courses require a Student Learning Plan (SLP) created in consultation with a course support teacher.
+- Individualized/Hybrid Course Option: These courses require a Student Learning Plan (SLP) created in consultation with a course Support Teacher.
 For these courses, parents are required to purchase the curriculum resources need for the student to earn credit.
-HCOS provides $100 per Individualized/Hybrid course.

 Why does my funding amount say $0 for my Grad Program student?

 This would be because you have not completed course selection for the student or all of the courses on their list are Online (which offer $0 in funding as all resources are provided for your student).
-Remember, there is $100 per Individualized course.
+Remember, the $100 amount is per Individualized course.
 If there are no Individualized courses, there is no funding.

 How can I check on my student's account to see the amount that they have?